daun/statamic-mux/docs/configuration.md

 long-term independence from any one video provider.

-If you need to save storage space on the server and are fine with having the original files on Mux only, you can configure the addon to only store low-quality placeholders on disk.
-This will save a small placeholder video that can be previewed in the backend, but requires Mux to properly stream high-quality videos from your frontend.
+If you need to save storage space on the server and are fine with having the original files on Mux only, you can configure the addon to replace video files with a smaller placeholder version.
+This will store a short 10s clip of the video for previewing in the backend, but requires Mux for streaming and downloading the full video.

+Any videos shorter than the defined placeholder length will keep the original.

 ```php
     /*